neg4n/good-typescript-library-template/README.md

 - **Different rules per branch**: Create additional rulesets for other branch patterns

 > [!TIP]
-> Since `typescript-library-template` is rebase-only, you must enable other methods in repository settings before rulesets can use them.
+> Since `good-typescript-library-template` is rebase-only, you must enable other methods in repository settings before rulesets can use them.

 #### How to solve pnpm lockfile error on my CI/CD?